 The less common reason, though still very possible?

-- Your Native American ancestors were not actually Native Americans by DNA (i.e. they were adopted, or descended from slaves held by Native Americans, etc)
+- Your Native American ancestors were not actually Native Americans by DNA (i.e. they were adopted, or descended from individuals enslaved by Native Americans, etc)

 Why are Gedmatch admixture calculators different than my Ancestry DNA or FTDNA ethnicity results?

 There are two major explanations for why the Gedmatch admixture calculators give you results that are usually very different than what you will see from your testing company’s ethnicity estimate:

 - The reference samples used by the project designers are different than those used by your testing company